marcoplaneo/planeo_internship/documentation/DOCKER.md

 ${var_name}
 ```
 - commands
+  - FROM
-  - FROM: initializes new build stage and specifies parent image from which is built
+    - initializes new build stage and specifies parent image from which is built
     - needs at least one argument
     - must be included in Dockerfile
     - new FROM clears state of previous instructions